-- (i) Prerequisites to the Major.
+(i) Prerequisites to the Major.
 These courses provide students with the necessary background for studying chemistry.
 For all degrees, this includes courses in Physics and Mathematics, as well as two semesters of General Chemistry Lecture and Laboratory.
+Please note that the indicated Physics and Math courses are minimum levels, and higher-level physics or math courses will also qualify for these prerequisites.
+If a student has a suitable background in some cases the DUS will waive a prerequisite

 If a student has a suitable background, in some cases the DUS will waive a prerequisite course.
-For example, students who start in Organic Chemistry for First Year Students, do not have to take the General Chemistry Lecture or Laboratory sequences at Yale. - (ii) Core Courses.
+For example, students who start in Organic Chemistry for First Year Students do not have to take the General Chemistry Lecture or Laboratory sequences at Yale.

+- (ii) Core Courses.
 Courses in Organic, Inorganic, and Physical Chemistry are required courses for the Chemistry Major. - (iii) Advanced Lecture Courses.
 These lecture courses cover material beyond the standard Organic, Inorganic, and Physical Chemistry curriculum.
-They allow students to specialize in specific areas, for example Organic or Inorganic Chemistry, and learn about more advanced topics in Chemistry such as Quantum Chemistry or Chemical Biology.
-For Chemistry courses, advanced lecture courses typically are numbered 410 or above.
+They allow students to specialize in specific areas, and learn about more advanced topics in Chemistry such as Quantum Chemistry or Chemical Biology.
+For Chemistry courses, advanced lecture courses typically are numbered 401 or above.
 In some cases, courses offered outside the Chemistry Department, such as MB&B 300 (Principles of Biochemistry I) or PHYS 448 (Solid State Physics I), will be counted as advanced lecture courses towards the Chemistry Major.
-Each semester, the DUS provides students with a list of courses in the Chemistry Department that are permitted to count as advanced lecture courses.
 Students who wish to complete an advanced lecture course outside the Chemistry Department should contact the DUS for permission prior to formally enrolling in the course.
-All advanced chemistry lecture courses are half-semester (0.5 credit) courses. - (iv) Advanced Laboratory Courses.
+All advanced chemistry lecture courses are half-semester (0.5 credit) courses.
+A full listing of Advanced Chemistry course options in AY 24-25 can be found on the Department's website as a reference: Advanced Chemistry Lecture Electives | Department of Chemistry (yale.edu) - (iv) Advanced Laboratory Courses.
 These are intensive (1.0 credit) laboratory courses which teach students specialized skills beyond the core curriculum.
 At least one advanced laboratory course is required for all degrees. - (v) Senior Requirement.
 All degrees require a senior essay.
 The pathway for completing the senior essay varies depending on the degree type.
 Specific information about the senior requirement can be found in Section VI.